Outoff/datasciencecoursera/Getting_And_Cleaning_Data/Project/Codebook.md

 Author: Morten Badensø

+Date: February 28th 2016

-Codebook for Course Project for the course Getting and Cleaning Data on Coursera.
+Codebook for the Course Project for the course Getting and Cleaning Data on Coursera.

 ### Source Data: Human Activity Recognition Using Smartphones Data Set
 The source data used in this project is "Human Activity Recognition Using Smartphones Data Set", and a full description can be